Aching Shoulder Blade Pain: When should you get help?

-Get Attention Now: If you just experienced a trauma from a fall or other incident where the shoulder suddenly loses motion or has intense pain or sudden swelling, get into an urgent care or emergency room.
+Get Attention Now: If you just experienced trauma from a fall or other incident where the shoulder suddenly loses motion or has intense pain or sudden swelling, go to an urgent care center or emergency room.
 The rotator cuff and bones of the shoulder are all at risk for injury in a traumatic event.
 Diagnosing a torn tendon or broken bone needs to be determined by a physician, often using an x-ray or MRI.

-Schedule an appointment: Most of the people seen at our clinic are those that fall into the “schedule an appointment” category.
-Here are the top 6 reasons to schedule a visit with your physician or occupational / physical therapist.
+Schedule an appointment: Most of the people we see at MoveMend fall into the “schedule an appointment” category.
+Here are the top 6 reasons to schedule a visit with your physical or occupational therapist.